 Overall, it is clear to see why localisation is of key importance to any business and especially one that operates online.
 It is also important to understand why you should hire a professional translator to do your localisation.

-With many free online tools such as Google translate, it can be tempting to use those as what seems like a quick fix to your localisation needs, however, this is a dangerous game.
-Online bots like Google Translate may be able to accurately handle a word or two but they have no way of understanding the intent of your message and do not benefit from local knowledge and cultural understanding like professional translators do.
+With many free online tools such as Google translate, it can be tempting to use these.
+They may seem like a quick fix to your localisation needs, However, this is a dangerous game.
+Online bots like Google Translate may be able to accurately handle a word or two but they have no conception of your message’s intent.
+They do not benefit from local knowledge and cultural understanding like professional translators do.

-As you can see while a professional translator adds to your budget it will always be cheaper than having to correct embarrassing and possibly even offensive translation.
-You want your customers to feel appreciated and valued and inaccurate translation can make them feel like you don’t care, which is only going to leave a bad taste in their mouths.
+As you can see, while a professional translator adds to your budget it will always be cheaper than having to correct embarrassing and possibly even offensive translation.
+You want your customers to feel appreciated and valued.
+Inaccurate translation can make them feel like you don’t care and it will leave a bad taste in their mouths.

-You want your customers to come to your business and feel welcomed and appreciated all of which will help drive sales to your business.
+You want your customers to come to your business and feel welcomed and appreciated.
+All of which will help drive sales to your business.
 Your website and materials being in their language will further your efforts as 75% of consumers are more likely to buy from a brand if the website is in their native language.
-Furthermore, 74% of consumers are highly likely to purchase again from a company that provides sales after-care in their language.
+Additionally, 74% of consumers are highly likely to purchase again from a company that provides sales after-care in their language.

 Overall, it is clear to see the benefits of localisation and why you should work closely with a professional translator and language service provider, who can continually work with you to refresh content and advertising.

 If you would like to find out more and how DA Languages can help build your business contact email@example.com and we’ll be more than happy to see how we can help!